 What is Prosecutorial Discretion?

-A common misconception that the public has is that police officers are the ones who decide who to charge for an offence.
+A common misconception that the public has is that police officers are the ones who decide who to charge for an offence in Singapore.
 Strictly speaking, that is not accurate.

-Police officers do investigate and recommend an appropriate charge against an accused person, but the final decision to charge anyone lies with the prosecutors of the Attorney-General’s Chambers (AGC).
+Police officers do investigate and recommend an appropriate charge against an accused person.
+However, the final decision to charge anyone lies with the prosecutors of the Attorney-General’s Chambers (AGC).
 Prosecutors are designated as either Deputy Public Prosecutors or Assistant Public Prosecutors, and senior prosecutors may hold positions like Director or Chief Prosecutor.

 The AGC’s power to decide who to prosecute, when to prosecute, and how to prosecute, is known as prosecutorial discretion.
 At any point in time before judgment is given by a court, a prosecutor can decide to alter the charge or even drop charges completely.
 Even when the court has handed down a sentence, the AGC can choose to appeal against an acquittal or appeal for a higher sentence.